Ultimate Glute Workout for Hypertrophy

 Introduction to Glute Hypertrophy Workouts

-A well-structured workout routine targeting glute hypertrophy might include a combination of compound and isolation exercises performed over multiple days per week.
+A well-structured workout routine targeting glute hypertrophy might include a combination of compound and supplementary exercises performed over multiple days per week.
 For instance, a sample routine could start with barbell squats as a primary compound movement followed by Romanian deadlifts to further engage the hamstrings and glutes.

 Foundational Exercises for Glute Development

-After completing these foundational lifts, one could incorporate hip thrusts as a primary isolation exercise to maximize glute activation.
+After completing these foundational lifts, one could incorporate hip thrusts as a primary supplementary exercise to maximize glute activation.
 This combination of exercises helps to create a solid foundation for glute development and can be tailored to suit individual needs and goals.

 Accessory Movements for Targeted Glute Training